google/gapid/gapis/README.md

 Some of the most important (and complicated) work performed by GAPIS is the building of the replay opcode stream for a capture.

-Replay opcode generation also performed using the `Atom.Mutate()` method, being handed the state object and replay Builder object.
+Replay opcode generation also performed using the `Cmd.Mutate()` method, being handed the state object and replay Builder object.

 The `Builder` contains target device memory layout information and exposes a number of high-level functions that generate a stream of `asm.Instructions`.